robertorcosta/azure-docs.pt-br/articles/stream-analytics/stream-analytics-clean-up-your-job.md

 ## <a name="delete-a-job-in-azure-portal"></a>Excluir um trabalho no portal do Azure

 >[!WARNING]
->Um trabalho de Stream Analytics não pode ser recuperado depois de ser excluído.
+>Um trabalho do Stream Analytics não pode ser recuperado depois de excluído.

 1. Entre no portal do Azure.